-Prospective students residing in the US seeking admission to the MyWay at UMHB Bachelor of Applied Studies program must:
+Prospective students residing in the US seeking admission to the Bachelor of Applied Studies program must:

-- be transferring with a "C" or higher a minimum of 12 transferable semester credit hours (nondevelopmental/non-vocational) OR possess a minimum 4 years full-time work experience. - have graduated from a regionally accredited or state accredited high school or have earned their GED - have an overall grade point average of 2.0 or better (based on a four-point system).
+- Be transferring with a "C" or higher a minimum of 12 transferable semester credit hours (non-developmental/non-vocational) OR possess a minimum 4 years full-time work experience. - Have graduated from a regionally accredited or state accredited high school or have earned their GED. - Have an overall grade point average of 2.0 or better (based on a four-point system).
 Entering GPA will be calculated using all hours attempted.
 The one exception to this requirement concerns a course that was repeated.
-In this circumstance, only the last grade received for the repeated course will be used when calculating the entering GPA. - not be on scholastic or disciplinary suspension from any college or university.
+In this circumstance, only the last grade received for the repeated course will be used when calculating the entering GPA. - Not be on scholastic or disciplinary suspension from any college or university.

-Prospective students residing outside the US seeking admission to the MyWay at UMHB Bachelor of Applied Studies program:
+Prospective students residing outside the US seeking admission to the Bachelor of Applied Studies program:

-- TOEFL score requirements = At least 80(iBT) with at least 20 in each band or IELTS = At least 6 in each band - proof of High School Graduation in the form of diploma or transcripts showing graduation date - not be on scholastic or disciplinary suspension from any college or university.
+- TOEFL score requirements = At least 80(iBT) with at least 20 in each band or IELTS = At least 6 in each band. - Proof of High School Graduation in the form of diploma or transcripts showing graduation date. - Not be on scholastic or disciplinary suspension from any college or university.

-Prospective students seeking admission to the MyWay at UMHB Bachelor of Science in Nursing Advanced Placement for Registered Nurses (RN-BSN) program must do the following:
+Prospective students seeking admission to the CBE at UMHB Bachelor of Science in Nursing for Registered Nurses (RN-BSN) program must do the following:

-have a 2.5 cumulative GPA

-- RN license NOT required for admission but, student must successful complete exam of the National Council Licensure Examination (NCLEX) prior to beginning of second term in program. - Must be employed (full or part-time) and maintain employment throughout the program
+- Have a 2.5 cumulative GPA. - RN license is NOT required for admission but, student must successfully complete the National Council Licensure Examination (NCLEX) prior to beginning of second term in program.

+Must be employed (full or part-time) and maintain employment throughout the program.

-No expiration on coursework taken in the past
+No expiration on coursework taken in the past.

-Prerequisite Course Semester Credit Hours Included in Combined GPA Calculation
+Prerequisite Course Semester Credit Included in Combined GPA

+Hours Calculation

 Rhetoric and Composition I 3 Yes

 Rhetoric and Composition II 3 Yes

 Human Anatomy and Physiology I with Lab 4 Yes

 Human Anatomy and Physiology II with Lab 4 Yes

 Microbiology with Lab 4 Yes

 College or Introductory or General Chemistry with Lab 4 Yes

 General Psychology 3 Yes

 Developmental Psychology 3 Yes

 Introduction to Sociology 3 Yes

 Public Speaking 3 Yes

 Statistics 3 No